ItsMagick/Praxis_Bachelor/README.md

-# HAW Hof Bachelor LaTeX Skeleton
+# HAW Hof Bachelor/Practical Thesis

 This should help you to match the formal requirements for a Bachelor thesis at [Hof University](https://www.hof-university.de "University Homepage").